 Draft EU rules on key information small investors should be given before signing a contract were agreed by Parliament's negotiators and Council of Ministers representatives on Tuesday.
 Clear, comparable and complete information on investment products is to be provided in a mandatory, three-page A4 Key Information Document (KID).
 Parliament will put the agreed rules to a plenary vote in April.

-Everyone legally residing in the EU must have the right to open a basic payment account, and this right should not be denied on grounds of nationality or place of residence, said the Economic and Monetary Affairs Committee amending a draft law to this end on Monday evening.
-Moreover fees and rules for these accounts should be transparent and comparable, it adds.
-The text, approved by a large majority, will be put to a plenary vote in December before being fine-tuned with EU member states.
+Anyone legally residing in the EU should have the right to open a basic payment account, and this right should not be denied on grounds of nationality or place of residence, Parliament's negotiators and the Council representatives agreed on Thursday.
+Fees and rules for all payment accounts should be transparent and comparable and it should be easy to switch to another payment account that offers better terms, under the agreed new rules.